-Domestic or family violence leave – Government’s policy explained
+Domestic or family violence leave – the Government’s policy explained

 This page is: current

-How is domestic or family violence leave treated under the Workplace Bargaining Policy?
+How is domestic or family violence leave treated under the Workplace Bargaining Policy 2018 (the policy)?

-What are agencies doing to support employees experiencing domestic or family violence?
+What can agencies do to support employees experiencing domestic or family violence?

-Commonwealth agencies are committed to supporting employees experiencing domestic or family violence.
-Agencies already provide a wide range of measures to assist employees, including:
+Commonwealth agencies provide a wide range of measures to assist employees, including:

 What about an employee’s privacy?

 Protecting the privacy of individual employees experiencing family or domestic violence is of utmost importance.
-By establishing a specific domestic or family violence leave type, other employees can potentially identify affected staff within HR systems.
+One of the reasons the creation of a specific leave type is not supported is that other employees could potentially identify affected staff.
 Agencies need to ensure the highly personal circumstances of employees are protected.